By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 26 May 2017

 “AAAArrrrrgggggghhhh, damn it!”
 Cries the Detailer.
 After Phantom Water Spots suddenly appear hours (or the next day) after a ceramic nano coating application.

 This is one of THE MOST Frustrating issues today in auto detailing!
 It’s a mind boggling situation that can lead to endless frustration, hair pulling, high blood pressure, and sometimes thrown and broken mobile devices or machines.
-It’s more frustrating discovered on vehicle delivery day.
+It’s even more frustrating when discovered on vehicle delivery day.
 To a detailer, this problem instantly feels as if it erased all of the time and effort put into the job.

 Unfortunately, this is somewhat of a common issue, occurring much more frequently than reported or admitted by detailers.
 This problem rears its ugly head with increasing frequency since automotive ceramic nano coatings are now a standardized form of vehicle paint protection.
 The reason for the increasing occurrence rate of this issue may stem from aggressive solvents contained within ceramic coatings.